MarkHoeber/tools-tech-syllabus/source/index.rst

    intro
    projects
    github
    html
    css

 Sphinx and RST
 ******************

 Now that we've learned some HTML, it should be apparent that writing large volumes of content directly in HTML would not be efficient.
 There are several markup languages that we can use to produce HTML more easily.
-We'll look in some detail at a common tool stack: Sphinx and RST..
+We'll look in some detail at a common tool stack: Sphinx and RST.

 .. toctree::
    :maxdepth: 1